vardister/vardister/README.md

-- 👋 Hi, I’m @vardister, a PhD student at the MIT/Woods Hole Joint-Program.
-I
+Hello there!
+I’m @vardister, a PhD student at the MIT/Woods Hole Joint-Program.

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Interested in underwater acoustics, machine learning, scientific computing and acoustical oceanography.

+You can always reach me at arielv (at) mit (dot) edu

 <!---
 vardister/vardister is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.